Data-driven Moving Horizon Estimation for Angular Velocity of Space Noncooperative Target in Eddy Current De-tumbling

-Motivated by the above, the paper proposes a data-driven moving horizon estimation algorithm that can estimate the noncooperative target's angular velocity with unknown model.
-Based on the local linear approximation, the algorithm can locally handle the state estimation problem of unknown nonlinear systems.
-In addition, the method can estimate the angular velocity of noncooperative targets under constraint conditions, and is proved to be time-discounted robust stable \cite{knufer2020time} under local linear approximation.
-The main contributions of this paper are as follows: \begin{enumerate} \item A novel data-driven method for angular velocity estimation of noncooperative targets is proposed, which is model-free and requires only a small amount of data.
-Unlike the learning-based method \cite{chen2021data} and the Koopman-based method \cite{guo2021koopman}, this method is based on the Willems' fundamental lemma under the behavior theory, and only one historical trajectory data satisfying the rank condition is required for data-driven estimation. \item A Dd-MHE algorithm is developed, which can be applied to nonlinear autonomous systems through local linear approximation.
-Compared with \cite{adachi2021dual,turan2021data,wolff2021data}, this algorithm can deal with the state estimation of nonlinear systems, while ensuring time-discounted robust stability under constraint satisfaction and disturbances. {In addition, a pole placement method is provided for unknown systems, which gives lower bounds for the parameters that guarantee the stability of Dd-MHE.} \end{enumerate}
+The main contributions of this paper are as follows: \begin{enumerate} \item A novel model-free data-driven method for non-cooperative target angular velocity estimation is proposed, which requires only a small volume of data.
+Unlike learning-based \cite{chen2021data} and Koopman-based \cite{guo2021koopman} methods, this approach is built on Willems’ fundamental lemma from behavioral theory, requiring only one historical trajectory satisfying the rank condition to complete data-driven estimation. \item A dedicated data-driven moving horizon estimation (Dd-MHE) algorithm is developed, which is applicable to nonlinear autonomous systems via local linear approximation.
+Compared with existing methods \cite{adachi2021dual,turan2021data,wolff2021data}, this algorithm can handle state estimation of nonlinear systems, while guaranteeing time-discounted robust stability under constraint satisfaction and disturbances.
+In addition, a pole placement method for unknown systems is provided, which gives the lower bound of parameters to ensure the stability of the Dd-MHE algorithm. \end{enumerate}